 Condo insurance is normally a special package that combines different coverages to protect a condo unit’s owner from losses.
 If you’re shopping for condo insurance, ask your agent or broker about these coverages:

-• Structure/Dwelling: Covers your personal unit based on the HOA governing documents.
+- Structure/Dwelling: Covers your personal unit based on the community's governing documents.

-• Personal liability: Provides protection against claims someone else makes against you.
+- Personal liability: Protects against claims someone else makes against you.

-• Loss assessment: This coverage may help you pay for special assessments the association charges its members for losses the HOA sustained.
-For example, wind damage to the roofs of several units may exceed the coverage limits of the HOA’s policy, and the HOA may charge a special assessment to unit owners to cover the remainder of the damage.
+- Loss assessment: This coverage may help you pay for special assessments the association charges its members for losses the community sustained.
+For example, wind damage to the roofs of several units may exceed the coverage limits of the community master policy, and a special assessment may be charged to unit owners to cover the remainder of the damage.
 Loss assessment coverage can prevent you from paying out of pocket in situations like this.
 Keep in mind that if the cause of the damage is covered under your unit owner’s policy, then the loss assessment for that cause will also be covered.

 What condo insurance doesn't cover